This article will give you an introduction to creating applications with TouchGFX.

 A prerequisite for this article is an installation of TouchGFX.

 TouchGFX.msi and installing TouchGFX you will get

-- TouchGFX Designer - our brand new graphical tool that helps you create TouchGFX applications.
-You can create screens and widgets, drag, drop, and adjust them and bring your application to life by adding interactions that react to certain events and activate others.
-The Designer outputs a TouchGFX application, that is well structured C++ code that you can continue refining in your favourite IDE.
-Note: Intentionally not all TouchGFX applications can be built using the Designer.
-In some cases you need to write source code your self.
-But do not worry, the generated code is divided in such a way as to make it possible to work continuously in the Designer and in the source code without conflicts.
+- TouchGFX Designer - our graphical tool that helps you create TouchGFX applications.
+You can create screens and containers, drag, drop, and adjust them and bring your application to life by adding interactions that react to certain events and activate others.
+The Designer outputs a TouchGFX application, that is well structured C++ code that you can continually refine in your favourite IDE, e.g. by adding logic and integration with other software modules.

 - TouchGFX Framework - the embedded C++ framework that is the very core of TouchGFX.
 The framework is clearly structured and very flexible, enabling you to build anything you may please.
 The framework is designed for microcontrollers implying that the highest focus is on maximizing the graphical effects possible, while minimizing the MCU utilization and memory footprint.
 The framework abstracts away the HW and OS making it possible to run basically anywhere.

 - TouchGFX Environment - the tools and surroundings that help us compile and run applications.
 Everything needed to compile a TouchGFX application, either for running on the PC or on your preferred board, this includes GCC cross compiler, GNU Make, Ruby, a Keil and IAR project file updater and a few other tools.

 We will build a simple application that monitors and controls the temperature of a swimming pool.

 - Splash screen - showing the TouchGFX logo and doing a few animations

 - Main screen - monitoring the temperature of our pool, as well as the outside temperature